conda-incubator/conda-store/docusaurus-docs/conda-store/how-tos/install-standalone.md

 # Standalone (local) installation

-The standalone mode is the quickest way to start using conda-store.
+The standalone mode is an **experimental feature**, and the quickest way to start using conda-store.
 It provisions a complete local setup with conda-store-server running in the background along with [conda-store UI][conda-store-ui] running on localhost.

 This installation is recommend for individual users.